New Teams to Serve You

 Participate in any of your relevant BitS(Thailand) programs & get better equipped to participate in a local or global job workforce.

 The Mission-based Program Team announces the mini-grant program.
 The $250 grants are available to partially fund new mission-based programs.

 Branches and IBCs may apply using the application found HERE (in the Forms & Documents section under Program).

 For further details about the mini-grant program, go to the Mission-based Program section of this website or click HERE.

 Dee Quatraro, AAUW CA Speech Trek Coordinator, reports that the the tool kit for 2011-12 has been posted.

 The contest theme for 2011-12 is "BULLYING: so what?"

-The tool kit, which contains all the resources a branch needs to participate in the annual research chemicals, can be found on the AAUW CA website, in the Forms & Documents section under Speech Trek (or by clicking HERE).
+The tool kit, which contains all the resources a branch needs to participate in the annual, can be found on the AAUW CA website, in the Forms & Documents section under Speech Trek (or by clicking HERE).